rack/rack-attack/README.md

       req.path == '/login' && req.post? && req.user_agent == 'BadUA'
     end

+`Rack::Attack::Fail2Ban` can be combined with blacklists to block all requests from misbehaving clients.
+This pattern is inspired by [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page).
+See the [fail2ban documentation](http://www.fail2ban.org/wiki/index.php/MANUAL_0_8#Jail_Options) for more details on how the parameters work.

+    # Block requests from IP addresses that misbehave
+    Rack::Attack.blacklist('fail2ban pentesters') do |req|
+      # `filter` returns truthy value if request fails, or if it's from a previously banned IP
+      # this causes `blacklist` to block the request
+      Rack::Attack::Fail2Ban.filter("pentest",                  # namespace for cache key
+                                    req.ip,                     # count matching requests based on IP :maxretry => 3,             # allow up to 3 bad requests...
+                                    :findtime => 10.minutes,    # to occur within 10 minutes...
+                                    :bantime => 5.minutes) do   # and ban the IP address for 5 minutes if exceeded
+        # if block is truthy, the count for the IP is incremented
+        CGI.unescape(req.query_string) =~ %r{/etc/passwd}
+      end

+    end

+Rack::Attack.blacklist('pentest') do |request|
+  Rack::Attack::Fail2Ban.filter('pentest', request.ip, bantime: 10.minutes, findtime: 10.minutes, maxretry: 3) do
+    RACK_ATTACK_DIE_PEN_TESTER_TESTS.any?{|test| test.(request)}
+  end
+end

 ### Throttles

     # Throttle requests to 5 requests per second per ip